kotikotprojects/TeleDiffusionBot/README.md

 Your id.
 To get it, use [@userinfobot](https://t.me/userinfobot).
 Send any message to this bot and copy your id.

 ### DB_CHAT
 This is needed to host database in telegram.
 Create new group or use old group with databases.
+Invite your bot to this group and ensure it has access to messages or give admin rights to bot.
 Invite @RawDataBot to your group:

 ![](https://i.imgur.com/7qs9QRT.png)

-Find this string and kick bot:
+Find this string and kick RawDataBot:

 ![](https://i.imgur.com/6BYwbkN.png)